strimzi/proposals/052-record-reconciled-versions.md

 An important note here, in order to avoid unnecessary extra reconcilliations, and to avoid constant re-adding and removal of the annotation, this proposal suggests that `strimzi.io/reconciling` remains, even after a reconcile, and that the annotation is only ever updated once a new operator version attempts the reconcile.

+The following two sections assume that along with status updates, the operator now also patches the annotations alongside to reflect the new annotation state, which will require a patch/update to the CR, rather than a simple `updateStatus` call.

 ## `Kafka` Custom Resource
-- The update to `strimzi.io/reconciling` would happen in the `initialStatus` [method](https://github.com/strimzi/strimzi-kafka-operator/blob/2a1fdf9d8695bb22a2bf977b0ba5414291530207/cluster-operator/src/main/java/io/strimzi/operator/cluster/operator/assembly/KafkaAssemblyOperator.java#L292) with `strimzi.io/reconciled` remaining unchanged, leaving it unset if unset, or leaving it as whatever it was set to previously if set.
+- The update to `strimzi.io/reconciling` would happen in or around the `initialStatus` [method](https://github.com/strimzi/strimzi-kafka-operator/blob/2a1fdf9d8695bb22a2bf977b0ba5414291530207/cluster-operator/src/main/java/io/strimzi/operator/cluster/operator/assembly/KafkaAssemblyOperator.java#L292) with `strimzi.io/reconciled` remaining unchanged, leaving it unset if unset, or leaving it as whatever it was set to previously if set.
 - The update to `strimzi.io/reconciled` would happen in the `createOrUpdate` [method](https://github.com/strimzi/strimzi-kafka-operator/blob/2a1fdf9d8695bb22a2bf977b0ba5414291530207/cluster-operator/src/main/java/io/strimzi/operator/cluster/operator/assembly/KafkaAssemblyOperator.java#L137) alongside the `Ready` update where the operator version would be updated into the field.
 - `KafkaReconciler` will also need to be modified to wait for all SPS to be updated, I believe in the `podsReady` [method](https://github.com/strimzi/strimzi-kafka-operator/blob/2a1fdf9d8695bb22a2bf977b0ba5414291530207/cluster-operator/src/main/java/io/strimzi/operator/cluster/operator/assembly/KafkaReconciler.java#L817C4-L817C4) where instead of checking the pods the operator will insteady wait for the SPS CR to have `strimzi.io/reconciled` set to the operator version signalling its completion.